-Aside from the usual pathway, there are a couple of other professional school associated ways to go broke.
+Aside from the usual pathway, there are a couple of other professional school-associated ways to go broke.
 The first is for a medical student to not match.
 While that is relatively rare, the number of medical students who endure this financial catastrophe is far from zero.
-More than 1,000 US medical students – the equivalent of the entire graduating class of ten medical schools – didn’t match.
-Some of them managed to scramble into undesirable positions.
+Some of them manage to scramble into undesirable positions.
 Others will wait around for a year, apply again, and match.
-But there is a certain number who will eventually walk away from medicine with all the debt and none of the income.
-This number is even higher if you chose to attend a Caribbean school, where overall match rates are 50% (but could be as high as 88% at the better schools, not adjusting for a much higher attrition rate than most US schools see.)
-The fact remains that borrowing hundreds of thousands to become a doctor is a huge financial risk.
+But there is a certain number of people every year who will eventually walk away from medicine with all the debt and none of the income.
+This number is even higher if you chose to attend a Caribbean school, where overall match rates are 50%.
+The fact remains that borrowing hundreds of thousands of dollars to become a doctor is a huge financial risk.

 Becoming a “professional student” is also a great way to hurt your finances.
-5 or 6 years in undergrad, a master's, a special pre-med year, 4 (or more) years in medical school, an MPH, a long residency, a fellowship that doesn't actually boost pay, and maybe a second fellowship can all add up to many years of lost earning potential and compounded student loans.
+Five or six years in undergrad, a master's degree, a special pre-med year, four (or more) years in medical school, an MPH, a long residency, a fellowship that doesn't actually boost pay, and maybe a second fellowship can all add up to many years of lost earning potential and compounded student loans.

-I had an elderly couple contact me the other day after having their entire nest egg wiped out well into a multi-year long bull market.
+I had an elderly couple contact me the other day after having their entire nest egg wiped out well into a long bull market.
 They had ignored several basic investment principles—doing due diligence on advisors, diversifying, and not chasing income.
-But now they found themselves well into their 70s, not really able (nor willing) to go back to work and living off Social Security.
+But now they found themselves well into their 70s, not really able (or willing) to go back to work and living off Social Security.
 It sounds dumb, I know, but it happens all the time, even to otherwise very smart people.
 Diversification protects you from what you don't know.

 Here's one that is even more common, although only about half as common among physicians as the average American.
-When a physician gets divorced, she typically loses not only half of her net worth, but a huge chunk of her ability to rebuild that net worth going forward.
+When you get divorced as a doctor, you typically lose half of your net worth and a huge chunk of your ability to rebuild that net worth going forward.
 Want to make building wealth really hard or even impossible?
 Get divorced two or three times in the same lifetime.
 Marriage actually builds net worth, but do everything you can to “do it right” the first time.
 Date night is likely your best investment AND asset protection strategy.

-There are a surprising number of doctors who go broke the old fashioned way—they just spend all their money.
+There are a surprising number of doctors who go broke the old-fashioned way—they just spend all their money.
 Anonymous polls show that about 25% of doctors spend all, most, or more than their income.
-If you hang around here for long, this seems appalling, but I assure you it is very easy to spend all or most of a physician income.
-We currently spend something like $13-14K a month and we don't even have student loan payments, car payments, or a mortgage.
+If you hang around here for long, this seems appalling, but I assure you it is very easy to spend all or most of a physician's income.
+We often spend something like $13,000-$14,000 a month, and we don't even have student loan payments, car payments, or a mortgage.
 That's not including charitable contributions or taxes either.
 We just live in a nice house, drive expensive cars, have a boat, eat well, and go on nice vacations.
-Okay, a lot of nice vacations.
+OK, a lot of nice vacations.
 Basically, a single-earner physician family making the average physician income can't spend as much as we do and expect to ever build any significant wealth.
 So I fully understand how easy it is to blow through that whole doctor paycheck.
 But that still doesn't give you permission to do it.
 We certainly didn't do it when we were making the average physician income.